Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Event selection

 Events are selected offline if they contain exactly two isolated, oppositely charged electrons or muons, (\ee, \mumu, \emu) and at least two jets, with at least one of these jets being {\PQb} tagged.
 Events with an invariant mass of the lepton pair \mll below 20\GeV are removed in order to suppress contributions from resonance decays and low-mass Drell--Yan processes.
 Backgrounds from \Zjets processes in the \ee and \mumu channels are further reduced by requiring $\mll <76\GeV$ or $\mll >106\GeV$, and $\ptmiss > 40\GeV$.

 In this analysis, the \ttbar production cross section is also measured as a function of the extra jet multiplicity \nj.
 Extra jets (also referred to as additional jets) are jets arising primarily from hard QCD radiation and not from the top quark decays.
-At the reconstruction level, the extra jets are defined in dilepton \ttbar candidate events as jets with $\pt > 40\GeV$ and $\abs{\eta} < 2.4$ that are isolated from the leptons and from the {\PQb} jets originating from the top quark decays.
-The extra jet is considered isolated when having a distance to the leptons in $\eta$-$\phi$~space of at least 0.4, and a distance to each {\PQb} jet of at least 0.8.
+At the reconstruction level, the extra jets in dilepton \ttbar candidate events are defined as jets with $\pt > 40\GeV$ and $\abs{\eta} < 2.4$ that are isolated from the leptons and from the {\PQb} jets originating from the top quark decays.
+These two {\PQb} jets are identified by the \ttbar kinematic reconstruction algorithms discussed in Section~\ref{sec:kinrec}.
+The extra jet is considered isolated when having a distance to the leptons in $\eta$-$\phi$~space of at least 0.4 and a distance to the {\PQb} jets from top quark decays of at least 0.8.
 The requirements on \pt and isolation of extra jets largely eliminate the expected contributions from gluons radiated off \PQb quarks produced in the top quark decays.